 9th May 2014

-In response to the Home Affairs Committee’s Report on Counter-terrorism (HC 231 published 9th May 2014) the Interception of Communications Commissioner has today issued the following statement.
+In response to the Home Affairs Committee’s Report on Counter-terrorism (HC 231 published 9th May 2014) we have today issued the following statement.

 8th April 2014